 Citrix is a privately owned company headquartered in the US.
 Founded in 1989, it employs approximately 10,240 people.
 The company specializes in software development, functioning as a multinational cloud computing and virtualization technology provider.
 It delivers server, application and desktop virtualization, networking, software as a service (SaaS), and cloud computing technologies.

-Citrix's customers primarily consist of international Trade and Development, software Development and media and TV services companies.
-Examples of Citrix's customers include British Forces Broadcasting Service (BFBS), TFO Canada and Autodesk.
+Citrix's customers primarily consist of software Development, media and TV services and international Trade and Development companies.
+Examples of Citrix's customers include TFO Canada, British Forces Broadcasting Service (BFBS) and Autodesk.